mandeepkaurdev/InstagramClone/README.md

 # Team Member: Juliana Tyler

-## Responsibility: Built a feature with functionality that add comments to photos.
+## Responsibility: Build a feature with functionality that add comments to photos.

 ### Granular Stories:

-1. Added comments to photos that render to the page.
+1. Add comments to photos that render to the page.
-2. Saved comments on the server and database.
+2. Save comments on the server and database.
 3. Get comments from the server and database.

 ![Comment Photo](Images/JT.png)